Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 # FOR THE BACKEND
 # Create an Elastic Container Repository (ECR)
 ### Step 1: Create an Elastic Container Repository(ECR) via the CLI
-A repository is where you store your Docker or Open Container Initiative (OCI) images in Amazon ECR.
-Each time you push or pull an image from Amazon ECR, you specify the repository and the registry location which informs where to push the image to or where to pull it from.
 - We will be pulling a Python image from Dockerhub and push it to a hosted version of ECR.
 We do this so that different versions of python do not interfere with our application.
 - In AWS ECR, we can create a private repository uasing the following steps:
 - AMAZON ecr > Create Repository > In General settings, in Visibility settings choose ```Private``` > Enter your preferred ```Repository name``` > Enable ```Tag immutability``` (prevents image tags from being overwritten by subsequent image pushes using the same tag) > Create Repository.